oven-sh/bun/README.md

 **How is this different than what pnpm does?**

-You have to run `pnpm install`, which creates a `node_modules` folder of symlinks for the runtime to resolve.
+With pnpm, you have to run `pnpm install`, which creates a `node_modules` folder of symlinks for the runtime to resolve.

 With Bun, you don't have to run any commands to install dependencies.
 Bun doesn't create a `node_modules` folder.